fusetim/homeblog/src/data/blog/20251005-The-inSecurity-Camera/index.md

 **Finding the firmware is surprisingly quite easy.**
 Just opening the camera package, it reveals the PCB name `INO-IPC-A9-V2.4`.
-A quick search on Google leads you to a German website with the exact same camera, named [Pinmei A9](https://www.elektroda.com/news/news4118499.html).
+A quick search on Google leads you to a Polish website with the exact same camera, named [Pinmei A9](https://www.elektroda.com/news/news4118499.html).

 Fortunately for us, the firmware is really easy to dump from the camera, the SPI flash chip is directly accessible on the PCB and can be read using a simple SPI programmer.
 Moreover, it is not encrypted (nor does it seems to be signed).